Philip Van Horne House

 More about this marker.
 The house is owned by Somerset County and is the headquarters of the Heritage Trail Association (www.heritagetrail.org/).

 Regarding Philip Van Horne House.
 The site, known as Phil's Hill, was named after Philip Van Horne, a Bridgewater merchant.
 The house was extensively remodeled in the middle decades of the 19th and 20th centuries.
 The 1930's and 1940's remodeling was in the Colonial Revival Style and is especially significant.
 The house was listed on the National Register of Historic Places in 2002.

 Credits.
 This page was last revised on October 31, 2016.
-This page originally submitted on October 25, 2016, by Thomas R. D'Amico of Somerville, New Jersey.
-This page has been viewed 299 times since then.
+It was originally submitted on October 25, 2016, by Thomas R. D'Amico of Somerville, New Jersey.
+This page has been viewed 399 times since then and 44 times this year.
 Last updated on October 31, 2016, by Thomas R. D'Amico of Somerville, New Jersey.
 Photos: 1, 2, 3, 4. submitted on October 25, 2016, by Thomas R. D'Amico of Somerville, New Jersey. • Bill Pfingsten was the editor who published this page.